ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 If your emails do comply, you can inform us by sending a sample of your email (including header).
 Our technical support team will then assist you with the next steps.
 Simply create a support ticket from your OVHcloud manager and include the following information:

 * The IP of the service blocked for SPAM.
 * An original copie of the email(s) flagged as SPAM (you should be able to identify that with the **message ID** included in the ANTISPAM email).
-It is crucial to provide only the copy of the email flagged as SPAM.
+If not message ID was provided, simply send us a copy of the emails sent before receiving the alert.
+Please only provide the copy of the email flagged as SPAM.
 * The .EML file of the email provided, this should include the **header** and **footer** of the email.
-If you are not familiar with how to extract .EML file, please consult the following guide [Retrieving email headers](https://docs.ovh.com/gb/en/emails/shared_mail_guide_to_view_email_headers/).
+If you are not familiar with how to extract an .EML file, please consult the following guide [Retrieving email headers](https://docs.ovh.com/gb/en/emails/shared_mail_guide_to_view_email_headers/).

 ## Go further